MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-connect.md

 > [!TIP]
 > This option also enables you to use RDP again while signed into the ASDK host computer to sign in to virtual machines (VMs) created on the ASDK host computer.

-1. Open Remote Desktop Connection (mstc.exe) and connect to the development kit host computer IP address using an account authorized to sign in remotely to the ASDK host computer.
+1. Open Remote Desktop Connection (mstc.exe) and connect to the ASDK host computer IP address.
+Make sure you use an account authorized to sign in remotely to the ASDK host computer.
 By default, **AzureStack\AzureStackAdmin** has permissions to remote in to the ASDK host computer.

-2. On the development kit host computer, open Server Manager (ServerManager.exe).
+2. On the ASDK host computer, open Server Manager (ServerManager.exe).
 Select **Local Server**, turn off **IE Enhanced Security Configuration**, and close Server Manager.

 3. Sign in to the admin portal as **AzureStack\CloudAdmin** or use other Azure Stack Operator credentials.
 The ASDK admin portal address is [https://adminportal.local.azurestack.external](https://adminportal.local.azurestack.external).